 - Carefully follow community guidelines.
 Make sure you thoroughly understand the community guidelines for the platform(s) you are creating content on.
 Violating community guidelines can lead to your content being blocked, removed, or your account being suspended.

-Becoming a UGC creator takes time and effort.
+Becoming a User Generated Content creator takes time and effort.
 I encourage you to stay consistent, be patient, and focus on creating content that adds value to your audience!